mizutanilab/RecView/README.md

 A test dataset in TIFF format is also provided in the binary folder.

 <UL>
   <LI>v5.4.1 (26 Jan 2018).
 Edge smoothing was implemented in the image analysis function.
-No revision were made in the offset CT kernel, but we need a 'conv.bat' file appropriate for the offset CT setup.
+No revision were made in the offset CT kernel, but errors were found in the 'conv.bat' file taken for the offset CT.
 See below.
   <LI>v5.4.0 (3 May 2017).
 Image analysis routines were updated.
 The offset CT routine is now under revision.
   <LI>v5.3.0 (6 Jan 2017).
 Routines for <a href="https://github.com/mizutanilab/BluetoothDials">our dial input device</a> were implemented.
   <LI>v5.2.0 (13 Nov 2016).
 Frame selection dialog was implemented.
 Routines for the sinogram generation were revised.